England-North Yorkshire Flag

 This stretch of coast is the second most visited destination in the country, after London, of course, by English tourists, they say, and the respective queues for the Tower of London or an ice-cream here in August testify to that.

-[1] With some somewhat more, erm, 'adult' offerings for the hen parties where those sticks of 'rock' were, on first inspection, thought to have just been badly made.
+Alongside the Kiss-me-Quick hats, by the way, are some more, erm, 'adult' offerings for the hen parties where those sticks of 'rock' were, on first inspection, thought to be misshapen rejects from the factory.

 Now, here's something that hasn't been seen in donkey's years, haven't seen a donk in yonks.